B2B Marketing Insights by Ironpaper

 Brand visibility (reach marketing)

-Building brand visibility through appropriate channels and understanding how users discover a brand.
-Many of the visibility channels and techniques are shared with the next stage, acquisition.
+Build brand visibility through appropriate channels and understand how users discover a brand.
+Many visibility channels and techniques are shared with the next stage, acquisition.

 • Advertising